 How to Bypass the Resume Black Hole in Your Search For A Marketing Job In DC

-Unlike in the past, when you’re applying for new marketing jobs in DC, many of today’s companies require candidates to submit their resume to an online applicant tracking system (ATS) or through an online job board—both of which can feel very similar to tossing your application into a ‘black hole’ since you usually don’t know what happens to it after it’s submitted or if it even parsed correctly into the database.
+Unlike years past, when you’re applying for new jobs, many of today’s companies require candidates to submit their resumes online.
+Most applications happen on an online applicant tracking system (ATS) or through an online job board.
+Both of which can feel very similar to tossing your application into a ‘black hole.’
+You usually don’t know what happens to it after it’s submitted or if it even parsed correctly into the database.

 However, in some cases, you can avoid this approach to job hunting.
-With a bit of diligence, you may be able to discover a person associated with an opportunity or learn about openings that aren’t widely advertised, giving you a chance to bypass the black hole.
+With a bit of diligence, you may be able to discover a person associated with an opportunity or learn about openings that aren’t widely advertised.
+This can give you a chance to bypass the black hole.
 Here are some tips to help you do that.